Friday, May 8 2020

 - Air Rifle & Pistols: Shooting - Clubhouse, behind registration

-- Cardio Drumming -5:30p-6:30p with Club Empowerment, New Hudson, - cost is $5.cash at the event - limit of 25 with loaner equipment [we can take more if you bring your own] anyone interested in a fun Cardio drumming exercise, want to have fun with an exercise that doesn't feel like work!
+- Cardio Drumming -6:00 p-7:00p with South Lyon Community Cardio Drumming, - cost is $5.cash at the event - limit of 25 with loaner equipment [we can take more if you bring your own] anyone interested in a fun Cardio drumming exercise, want to have fun with an exercise that doesn't feel like work!
 The best part is that anyone can do it.
 You make this exercise what you want it to be.
 Just go with the beat and have fun.
 No experience necessary

 - Pot Luck for Dinner: We will provide the Chicken and pulled pork, you bring a dish to share 7:00 pm Clubhouse

 - Campfire & Camaraderie: Enjoy a nice fire under the stars, good company, women with outdoor enthusiasm, sharing stories, concerns, ideas, creating friendships, maybe even a song or two.
 (Between Clubhouse and shotgun range)